-Confession, I don't really like chili that much.
-Feels like I'm breaking some sort of sacred tradition but it is what it is.
-This chili is an exception though, and while it might not be my top pick for dinner I much prefer it to any other chili I've tried...I guess it just takes the addition of cream cheese to get me on board.
+Confession, I don't really like chilli that much.
+Feels like I'm breaking some sort of sacred tradition, but it is what it is.
+This chilli is an exception, though, and while it might not be my top pick for dinner I much prefer it to any other chilli I've tried...I guess it just takes the addition of cream cheese to get me on board.

 5. Oven Roasted Chicken Shawarma

-This chicken recipe is one of the best I have ever tried and it works by itself or all wrapped up with all the fixings.
-If you're going with wraps I highly recommend not skipping out on the garlic sauce, it's perfectection!
-I've also made Jo's tabbouleh salad recipe that she recommends in this recipe and it's also really good.
-Make a big batch of the chicken and you can use up the leftovers in wraps or on salads for lunches.
+This chicken recipe is one of the best I have ever tried, and it works by itself or all wrapped up with all the fixings.
+If you're going with wraps I highly recommend not skipping out on the garlic sauce, it's perfection!
+I've also made Jo's tabbouleh salad recipe that she recommends in this recipe and it's also excellent.
+Make a big batch of the chicken, and you can use up the leftovers in wraps or on salads for lunches.

 6. Baked Buffalo Chicken Taquitos